Aleksandra Krunić: Junior years

-2008–2010: Beginning, dominance on ITF Circuit
+2008–2010: ITF Circuit success

 As a member of TK Red Star, Krunić won the national club championships in 2008.
-She was awarded with a wildcard for tennis event in Prokuplje, Serbia organized by the ITF.
+She was awarded with a wildcard for the tennis event in Prokuplje, Serbia organized by the ITF.
 On 6 July 2008, Krunić won the tournament and became the youngest title winner in 2008 by winning this event.
-She beat one wildcard, third seed, and next three players were qualifiers.
-In October 2008, she also played two ITF events in Dubrovnik, but lost both times in first round.
+In October 2008, she played two ITF events in Dubrovnik losing both times in the first round.

 Krunić was invited by Serbia Fed Cup team coach Dejan Vraneš to join the team for the 2009 Fed Cup World Group play-offs versus Spain.
-Jelena Janković and Ana Ivanovic secured Serbia 4–0 win.
+Jelena Janković and Ana Ivanović secured Serbia's 4–0 win.
 Krunić debuted in a doubles match played on 25 April 2009, along with Ana Jovanović, and they were down 6–2, 1–0 against Llagostera Vives and Domínguez Lino, when the match was cancelled due to rain.
 In 2009, Krunić won a total of three ITF titles, including first in doubles.
 On 14 September 2009, she was ranked No. 795.

-In January 2010, Krunić won her fourth ITF tournament in Quanzhou, China defeating domestic player Zhou Yimiao in the final, after beating top seed and compatriot Bojana Jovanovski in semifinal.
-In May, she won ITF singles title in Moscow and was the doubles runner–up.
+In January 2010, Krunić won her fourth ITF tournament in Quanzhou, China defeating domestic player Zhou Yimiao in the final, beating top seed and compatriot Bojana Jovanovski in semifinal.
+In May, she won ITF singles title in Moscow and was the doubles runner-up.
 Krunić made her WTA Tour debut at the Slovenia Open, playing doubles with world No. 2 and compatriot Janković.
-The two reached semifinals beating the fourth seeds Eleni Daniilidou and Jasmin Wöhr in process, but then had to withdraw from their semifinal match due to an injury of Janković.
+The two reached semifinals beating the fourth seeds Eleni Daniilidou and Jasmin Wöhr en route, but then had to withdraw from their semifinal match due to an injury of Janković.